va’eira

 This is the parasha in which God brings down the first seven of the ten plagues upon Egypt.
 After each one, Pharaoh's heart was hardened.
 So let's create a dinner of hearts.
 Although these hearts are tender, not hardened.

-Syrian cooking is known for its fabulous stuffed vegetables and some of my favorite Sephardic dishes are all about vegetables stuffed with spiced meat.
-Being a big fan of artichokes, I'm a big fan of using artichoke hearts for this.
-This dish is easily made with either meat or a plant-based substitute, such as Impossible™ meat.
+Syrian cooking is known for its fabulous stuffed vegetables, and some of my favorite Sephardic dishes are all about vegetables stuffed with spiced meat.
+These dishes are easily made with either meat or a plant-based substitute, such as Impossible™ meat.
+But, you can easily substitute the meat with a grain.
+Try using rice, barley, or quinoa is these dishes, instead of the meat.

 What's generally sold as "artichoke hearts" are not the heart, but rather the innermost, soft petals of small artichokes.
 What I'm talking about is the base of a large globe artichoke, that meaty, tasty part that you get to after all the leaves have been enjoyed and the sharp, needle-like choke is scraped away.